-Safety is always the deciding factor at Egemin.
-Egemin meets or exceeds the Safety Standard for Guided Industrial Vehicles and Automated Functions Of Manned Industrial Vehicles ANSI/ITSDF guidelines.
+Safety is always the deciding factor at Dematic Egemin.
+We meet or exceed the Safety Standard for Guided Industrial Vehicles and Automated Functions Of Manned Industrial Vehicles ANSI/ITSDF guidelines.

 Audible Warning/Alarm Signals: Two distinct tones are used during the vehicle’s operation, an acknowledge tone and an alarm tone.
 The AGV emits a slow repeating acknowledge (run) tone during normal operation.
 The alarm tone sounds when an alarm is active.

 Emergency Stop Buttons: Emergency stop buttons are provided on each AGV.
 When activated, the AGV enters an emergency stop state and all motion capable equipment will become inactive.